 In addition, she continues to produce site-specific permanent pubic and private commissions across the country, including recent permanent installations made in New York City, Oklahoma City, San Francisco and Washington, DC.

 For the first time in five years, Sharon showed new paintings as well as glass sculptures in a shared solo exhibition in 2021 at Engage Projects gallery in Chicago.
-Her next solo exhibitions will be at signs and symbols (New York) and Engage Projects (Chicago) galleries, both in 2024.
+In 2024, she has had two solo exhibitions at signs and symbols (New York) and Engage Projects (Chicago) galleries.

 As a part of sustaining her creative life as a practicing, working artist, Sharon has had an entrepreneurial teaching and administrative history since 1991.
 Her teaching experience includes studio and professional practice classes to students of all levels in many institutions throughout the United States.
 Colleges and universities at which she has lectured and taught include: Moore College of Art, Tyler School of Art at Temple University, Pennsylvania Academy of Fine Art, Kansas City Art Institute, College of Saint Rose, Minneapolis College of Art and Design, Vanderbilt University, New York Academy of Art and Maryland Institute College of Art.
 Sharon’s administrative experience dates back to 1988 when she was the Registrar in non-degree programs at the School of the Art Institute of Chicago and has consistently assisted through committees and advisory boards contributing to academic and nonprofit institutions.